minvws/gfmodules-generieke-issuer-portaal/README.md

 PoC application to issue Verifiable Credentials.
 NOTE: This is a Proof of Concept application and not intended for production use.

+This project is part of the 'Generieke Functies' project of the Ministry of Health, Welfare and Sport of the Dutch government.

 > [!IMPORTANT]
 > ## Disclaimer